|

 2009

 October.
-On 12 October Norwich Evening News reports that the 730-space multi-storey car park in Anglia Square is to close within days as the lease held by NCP was about to expire.
+On 12 October Norwich Evening News reports that the 730-space multi-storey car park in Anglia Square is to close within days as the lease held by NCP is about to expire.
 This closure represents a huge reduction in car parking spaces in the area (more than 50%) and it is feared it will have an adverse effect on the local economy.
-A director of Centenary Ashcroft says the facility will either remain closed until the redevelopment of the square gets underway, which was now looking to be more likely in 2011 than 2010, or alternatively it could reopen sooner if necessary repairs to the structure were found to be economically viable.
-N.B.
-In December the multi-storey car park reopens under new management.
+A director of Centenary Ashcroft says the facility will either remain closed until the redevelopment of the Square gets underway, which was now looking to be more likely to be in 2011 than 2010, or alternatively it could reopen sooner if necessary repairs to the structure were found to be economically viable.
+On 17 October, some "good" news for a change: the City Council and the owners of Anglia Square have finally signed the Section 106 agreement which completes the formal planning permission process.
+The developers have agreed to contribute £525,000 to local amenities once building gets under way; these will include funding for local transport infrastructure improvements, improvements to the Leonard Street green space and play area, grants to local schools and £40,000 worth of renovations to St Augustine's Memorial Hall.

 2008